-A front storage compartment, a glove compartment, and rear storage compartments are provided.
+A front storage compartment, a glove compartment, and a seat storage compartment are provided.

 - Make sure that the storage compartments are properly secured before operating the watercraft. - The storage compartments are not designed to be waterproof.
 If you carry objects that must be kept dry, such as the manuals, put them in a waterproof bag.